neelsmith/hcschedules/README.md

 ## What it is

-A cross-platform library for working data about semester course schedules.
+A cross-platform library for working with data about semester course schedules.

 ## Current version:  1.0.0